Best guns in Apex Legends Season 18: Ultimate weapon tier list

 The Bocek Bow came into Apex Legends as a monstrous weapon, one that broke the meta and was an absolute terror in mid-range engagements before getting nerfed.
 After being restricted to the care package, this bow has landed it a bit closer to its power level at release with some added versatility.

 Shatter Caps and Deadeye’s Tempo don’t exist as floor pickups anymore.
 Instead, they just come stock standard with the Bocek.
-And, despite not being able to pick up arrows anymore, 60 arrows is more than enough to last though most games of Apex.
+And, despite not being able to pick up arrows anymore, 60 arrows is more than enough to last through most games of Apex.

 The near-silent and somewhat incognito nature of the Bocek combined with its base damage of 70 make it capable of outtrading other marksman weapons with ease.